Kalabasha, Beit El-Wali and Kertassi Temples

 This activity includes pickup from hotels, hostels, and apartments in Aswan.

-Western Aswan Island (Ghard Aswan): pickup at West Bank Ferry terminal.Elefantina Island (Guizirit Alfantin): pickup in front of the Kornish Al Nile KFC or Telecom Egypt Office on El Sadat Road.Suhil Island (Guizirit Suhil): pickup at West Bank Ferry terminal.
+Western Aswan Island (Ghard Aswan): pickup at the West Bank Ferry terminal.Elefantina Island (Guizirit Alfantin): pickup in front of the Kornish Al Nile KFC restaurant or the Telecom Egypt Office on El Sadat Road.Suhil Island (Guizirit Suhil): pickup at the West Bank Ferry terminal.

 Inklusive